prakharmrsl/easypcceo.github.io/pages/crypto-mining/bitcoin-hardware.md

 Bitcoins are transferred directly person to person, which minimizes fees that are associated with most banks and credit card companies.

-## Is Bitcoin Mining Profitable?

-Profitable Bitcoin mining is next to impossible for the average person.

-Here's why:

-Most Bitcoin mining is performed in China where electricity costs are low compared to the United States.
-Big companies own thousands of ASICs housed in a warehouse, all mining 24/7.

-This makes it very difficult for the average person to turn a big profit by mining.

-If you're looking to make money, we recommend you mine [other altcoins](/crypto-mining/).
-They're *far* more profitable, and they can be exchanged for Bitcoin on exchanges like [Binance](https://www.binance.com/?ref=16557105){:target="_blank"}.

-On the other hand, Bitcoin mining can be quite fun if you're a hobbyist, not to mention it helps the Bitcoin community.

-For those just looking to obtain Bitcoin, it might be easier to buy it from an exchange like [Coinbase](https://www.coinbase.com/join/5967ac4be42b2d0260de144b){:target="_blank"}.

 ## Bitcoin Mining Hardware

 When Bitcoin was first invented, the CPU was used to mine.
 Quickly miners discovered that the GPU is far more effective.
 The prices of GPUs across the market skyrocketed as miners bought up all of the GPUs they could get their hands on.